LEARN THE PILLARS OF BRAIN HEALTH WITH BOARD CERTIFIED NEUROPSYCHOLOGIST DR. KAREN D. SULLIVAN AS YOUR GUIDE

 $10 USD VIDEO ONLY includes sales tax per video

-Each corresponding companion workbook is 68 pages, full-color and includes articles, all of the slides from the video presentation and behavior trackers to help to help put your new learning into practice.
+Each corresponding companion workbook PDF is 68 pages, full-color and includes articles, all of the slides from the video presentation and behavior trackers to help to help put your new learning into practice.

 WATCH LECTURE 1 FOR FREE AS DR. SULLIVAN'S GIFT AND INTRO TO THE PROGRAM!